Other template letters

-Download letter templates or fill in online forms to create letters automatically.
-These templates and forms will help you get started writing to the council, your landlord or your mortgage lender.
+Download templates to create letters.
+These templates will help you get started writing to the council, your landlord or your mortgage lender.

-If you need any help writing to the council, your landlord or your mortgage lender, talk to a Shelter Scotland housing adviser or Citizens Advice Bureau.
-Use the Advice Services Directory to find help near you.
+If you need any help writing to the council, your landlord or your mortgage lender

 Claiming housing benefit